PiotrObrochta/currency-converter/README.md

 ## Trial ⬇
 https://piotrobrochta.github.io/currency-converter/
 ## Description
 This is my first Currency-Converter.
+I built this Currency-Converter as part of studying at the YOUCODE programming school.

 ### I used technology